JIS X 0208: Unification of kanji variants

 According to the specifications in the fourth standard (1997), unification (包摂, hōsetsu) is the action of giving the same code point to a character without regard to its different character forms.
 In the fourth standard, the glyphs allowed are limited; the extent to which particular allographic glyphs are unified into a graphemic code point is clearly defined.

 Furthermore, according to the specifications in the standard, a glyph (字体, jitai) is an abstract notion as to the graphical representation of a graphic character; a character form (字形, jikei) is the representation as a graphical shape that a glyph takes in actuality (e.g. due to a glyph being handwritten, printed, displayed on a screen, etc.).
-For a single glyph, there exist an endless range of possible concretely and/or visibly different character forms.
+For a single glyph, there exists an endless range of possible concretely and/or visibly different character forms.
 A variation between a character form of one glyph is termed a "design difference" (デザインの差, dezain no sa).

 The extent to which a glyph is unified to one code point is determined according to that code point's "example glyph" (例示字体, reiji jitai) and the "unification criteria" (包摂規準, hōsetsu kijun) that can be applied to that example glyph; that is, the example glyph for a code point applies to that code point, and any glyphs for which the parts that compose the example glyph are replaced in accordance with the unification criteria also apply to that code point.

 For example, the example glyph at 33-46 (僧) is composed of radical 9 (亻) and the kanji that eventually spawned the so kana (曽).
 Also, in unification criterion 101, there are three kanji displayed: the first takes the form most often seen in Japanese (曽); the second contains a more traditional form (曾) in which the first two strokes form radical 12 (the kanji numeral for the number 8: 八); and the third is like the second, except that radical 12 is inverted (曾).
 Consequently, all three permutations (僧, 僧, 僧) all apply to the code point at line 33 cell 46.

 In the fourth standard, including one of the errata for the first printing, there are 186 unification criteria.